-- (a) Western Power will nominate a TUOS price consistent with all the principles described in this document based on the best available knowledge of the network parameters including asset values and expected load flows.
-This would also include necessary assumptions for maximum demand and utilisation at the new connection and also any other new or forecast connections. - (b) That nominated nodal TUOS price will then be adjusted annually in line with the all capitals consumer price index (CPI).
+- 1. Western Power will nominate a TUOS price consistent with all the principles described in this document based on the best available knowledge of the network parameters including asset values and expected load flows.
+This would also include necessary assumptions for maximum demand and utilisation at the new connection and also any other new or forecast connections. - 2.
+That nominated nodal TUOS price will then be adjusted annually in line with the all capitals consumer price index (CPI). - Once that connection point is established the nominated TUOS price (adjusted in accordance with step (b)) will apply at the commencement of the access contract, with annual price adjustments at the start of each financial year of no greater than (plus or minus) the side constraint (currently CPI plus 5%).
+(Thus, the nominated TUOS price will converge over time with and future price based on future T-Price runs.) - 4.
+The TUOS price will be published once the connection point is commissioned. - 5.
+Where another user subsequently connects to such a connection point the price that will apply will be the price applying to that connection point at the time.

-- (c) Once that connection point is established the nominated TUOS price (adjusted in accordance with step (b)) will apply at the commencement of the access contract, with annual price adjustments at the start of each financial year of no greater than (plus or minus) CPI plus 2%.
-(Thus, the nominated TUOS price will converge over time with and future price based on future T-Price runs.) - (d) The TUOS price will be published once the connection point is commissioned. - (e) Where another user subsequently connects to such a connection point the price that will apply will be the price applying to that connection point at the time. - (f) The common service, metering and control system prices that apply in this circumstance will be the standard published prices.
+6. The common service, metering and control system prices that apply in this circumstance will be the standard published prices.

-8.2 Policy Statement - Transmission Connection Price
+Policy Statement - Transmission Connection Price